ppy/osu-wiki/news/2025/2025-08-25-performance-points-star-rating-updates.md

 ### Hidden mod rebalance

-A [change](https://github.com/ppy/osu/pull/33237) by [Givy120](https://osu.ppy.sh/users/10560705) was made in order to rebalance the Hidden bonus.
+[Some](https://github.com/ppy/osu/pull/34215) [changes](https://github.com/ppy/osu/pull/33237) by [Givy120](https://osu.ppy.sh/users/10560705) were made in order to rebalance performance calculations for the Hidden mod:

-This rebalance sets out to decrease the HD bonus on higher ARs whilst leaving other Hidden scores untouched.
-The meaning of "higher ARs" now scales by difficulty, meaning lower star ratings (~5*) can start seeing small Hidden nerfs from AR9 and upwards whilst higher star ratings (~10*) will start seeing HD nerfs from AR10.33.
+First, Hidden bonuses for maps with higher AR have been reduced.
+This is broken up by star rating ranges: lower star ratings (~5*) can start seeing small nerfs from AR 9 and upwards, while higher star ratings (~10*) will start seeing nerfs from AR 10.33.
 This is done to avoid awarding excessive nerfs at ARs where the Hidden difficulty is noticable, whilst still ensuring overweighted ranges receive a warranted nerf.

-This includes an additional [change](https://github.com/ppy/osu/pull/34215) by [Givy120](https://osu.ppy.sh/users/10560705) that reduces the low-AR Hidden bonus for maps with large slider bonuses as sliders have increased visibility compared to hit circles.
-This nerfs maps such as [Hirokazu Tanaka - A-TYPE [Sonnyc's TetriS-TYPE]](https://osu.ppy.sh/beatmapsets/879387#osu/5125702).

-A final [change](https://github.com/ppy/osu/pull/34367) by [StanR](https://osu.ppy.sh/users/7217455) was included to make AR and HD bonuses additive.

-Currently, the Traceable mod shares bonuses with Hidden so all changes will apply to the Traceable mod too.
-These changes also apply a slight nerf to the Traceable mod on lower ARs (AR<7) as circles are always partially visible with this mod, which gives it an advantage over Hidden.

 ![](/wiki/shared/news/2025-08-25-performance-points-star-rating-updates/hidden-bonus-5.png)

 ![](/wiki/shared/news/2025-08-25-performance-points-star-rating-updates/hidden-bonus-10.png)

+Additionally, more nerfs have been applied to low-AR Hidden plays for maps that are already buffed a lot by sliders, because sliders have increased visibility compared to hit circles.
+This affects maps such as [Hirokazu Tanaka - A-TYPE [Sonnyc's TetriS-TYPE]](https://osu.ppy.sh/beatmapsets/879387#osu/5125702).

+[StanR](https://osu.ppy.sh/users/7217455) also contributed a [change](https://github.com/ppy/osu/pull/34367) that makes AR and HD bonuses additive instead of multiplicative.
+This very slightly nerfs maps on both the high and low ends of AR, but can have more of an effect in fringe edge cases.

+Lastly, all these changes also apply to the Traceable mod, since it shares bonuses with Hidden.
+There's also a slight nerf to the Traceable mod on lower ARs (AR<7) as circles are always partially visible with this mod, which gives it an advantage over Hidden.

 ### Minor changes